shen-ee/Locker/README.md

 # Locker
 The application is used for my own purpose of being familar with swift coding.</br>
-Its main function is to save ofo passwords.
+Its main function is to save ofo passwords.</br>